Its legendary beauty notwithstanding, should you visit Santorini on a cruise?

 Santorini is at the forefront of this boom and is at breaking point.
 This growth has been turbocharged by social media, Instagram in particular.

 An estimated two million people visited Santorini in 2018, lured there, at least in part, to capture iconic images of its townscapes and of the sun dipping in a fiery orange globe behind Oia’s windmills.
-The island is social media gold and at the time of writing a staggering 5,816,002 Instagram posts have been tagged with #santorini.
+The island is social media gold and at the time of updating this article (April 2020) close to six million Instagram posts have been tagged with #santorini.

 I didn’t experience the sunset on Santorini, but others have reported crowd carnage, with visitors jostling for prime position from which to capture the best image to garner likes for their social media feed.
 However, even in the daytime, Oia and Fira felt like they were bursting at the seams.

 When I visited Santorini on an Adriatic Sea cruise from Venice to Greece, there were four ships anchored at Thira, the port town on Santorini’s western coast, when I visited in early October.
 These ships were dropping anchor, and disgorging their collective volume of 10,000 passengers, at around the same time.
 And this was a relatively quiet time of year.

 That’s a lot of people wandering elbow to elbow the narrow lanes of Oia and Fira, browsing in their shops and eating and drinking in their cafes and restaurants.
 They follow the same well-trodden route, replicating the same photographs viewed in glossy travel magazines.
 You stand a far better chance of being poked in the eye with a selfie stick or being shoved by someone than being able to appreciate Santorini’s spectacular views.

 Let’s also consider the logistics of coming ashore.
 From the cruise ship, you need to jump on a tender boat which takes you the short distance to the port.
 A cable car then whisks you up to Fira, on the rim of the caldera.